matthewthechickenman/dsl-vote-listener/API.md

 ### GET /api/v1/:guild_id/leaderboard
-Returns a leaderboard of all users in the server.
+Returns a leaderboard of up to 10 users in the server.
 You need to be authenticated to use this route.

 Returns: 200 OK
 ```